N-dimensional maximum-entropy tomography via particle sampling: Conclusion

-Finally, MENT selects a single probability distribution $\rho(\vect{x})$---the most reasonable or probable distribution allowed by the constraints---and does not consider the reconstruction uncertainty.
-Consider a vector $\vect{\theta}$ parameterizing the phase space distribution $\rho_{\vect{\theta}}(\vect{x}) = \rho(\vect{x} | \vect{\theta})$.
-The points $\left \{ \vect{\theta} \right \}$ compatible with the constraints form a \textit{statistical manifold} with a unique metric \cite{Caticha_2004, Caticha_2021}.
-We are ultimately interested in a probability distribution over $\vect{\theta}$, conditional on the measured data.
-Evaluating the shape of this higher level distribution in the maximum-entropy framework is left as future work.
+Algorithmic improvements may involve tuning of the MCMC parameters \footnote{The distribution exhibits some fluctuations during training which may indicate that the sampling chains have not fully converged to the target distribution.
+However, the final distribution seems fairly stable with respect to random number generator seed.
+Additional convergence diagnostics (beyond visual checks) should be used in future studies to resolve this issue.}, investigation of alternative sampling methods such as dynamic nested sampling \cite{Higson_2019} or flow-based generative models \cite{Midgley_2022}, and the use of parallel computing to speed up the sampling process.
+Additionally, a major limitation of MENT is its lack of uncertainty quantification.
+MENT selects a single distribution $\rho(\bm{x})$---the simplest distribution allowed by the constraints---but does not consider the plausibility of other nearby distributions.
+Consider a vector $\bm{\theta}$ parameterizing the distribution $\rho(\bm{x} | \bm{\theta})$.
+The points $\left \{ \bm{\theta} \right \}$ compatible with the constraints form a \textit{statistical manifold} \cite{Caticha_2021}.
+We are ultimately interested in a probability distribution over $\bm{\theta}$, conditional on the measurements.
+Evaluating the shape of this higher-level distribution in the maximum-entropy framework is left as future work.